NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Projects/GalacticGoo/index.md

  ---

-- Experiencing working within a team and colaborating with multiple disciplines/ specializations.
+- Experiencing work within a team and colaborating with multiple disciplines.
 - Getting more experience with Unreal Engine
 - Learning how to apply AGILE / SCRUM practices